 We also prioritized gates that didn’t leave marks or damage but were sturdy enough to stop even the most determined toddler from escaping.

 Best baby gate for stairs

-This gate is a favorite for parents who need to cordon off stairs — it’s specifically designed just for that purpose.
+This gate is a favorite for parents and caregivers who need to cordon off stairs — it’s specifically designed just for that purpose.
 It’s sturdy due to its hardware mounting that can be used at any angle.
-It fits stairways (and also doorways and hallways) up to 42 1/2 inches wide.
+It fits stairways (and also doorways and hallways) up to 42 1/2 inches (in.) wide.

 Some reviewers don’t like that the hardware mounting is plastic, but many praise the gate’s durability.